 Change the first three paragraphs as follows:

-The Transition Event report provides information on the previous transition events for a given non-AP STA (for non-MLO) or non-AP MLD (for MLO).
+The Transition Event report provides information on the previous transition events for a given non-AP STA (for non-MLO) or non-AP MLD(#22220).
 The Transition Event request and report are only permitted in the infrastructure BSS.

-Each STA supporting the Transition Event shall log up to the last five Transition events occurring since the STA (for non-MLO) or the MLD (for MLO), with which the STA is affiliated, associated to the ESS.
+Each STA supporting the Transition Event shall log up to the last five Transition events occurring since the STA (for non-MLO) or the MLD(#22220), with which the STA is affiliated, associated to the ESS.
 A STA may log more than five of the most recent Transition events.

-Upon receipt of an Event Request frame containing an Event Request element including a Transition Event request, the non-AP STA shall respond with an Event Report frame that includes available Event Report elements within the ESS of which the transmitting STA (for non-MLO) or the MLD (for MLO), with which the transmitting STA is affiliated, is a member for the Transition event type.
+Upon receipt of an Event Request frame containing an Event Request element including a Transition Event request, the non-AP STA shall respond with an Event Report frame that includes available Event Report elements within the ESS of which the transmitting STA (for non-MLO) or the MLD(#22220), with which the transmitting STA is affiliated, is a member for the Transition event type.

 TGbe editor: Modify Clause 11.21.2.3 as follows (track change on):

 11.21.2.3 RSNA event request and report